ellisrobertsx/South-East-Asia/README.md

 ![Nav Bar](https://github.com/ellisrobertsx/South-East-Asia/blob/main/assets/readmeimages/navigationbar.png)

-- __The landing page images__
+- __The Home page images__

  - The landing page images are of both Thailand and Vietnam, this allows the user to see an image before clicking on the individual screens

 ![Landing Page](https://github.com/ellisrobertsx/South-East-Asia/blob/main/assets/readmeimages/thai-readme.png)
 ![Landing Page](https://github.com/ellisrobertsx/South-East-Asia/blob/main/assets/readmeimages/vietnamimg-readme.png)
-- __Club Ethos Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+- __Thailand Main Screen__

+  - The Thailand main page gives the user a chance to take a look at the top 4 places to go in Thailand.
+  - Things to do in each location
+  - Best place to stay in each location

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
-  - This section will be updated as these times change to keep the user up to date.
+- __Vietnam Main Screen__

+   - The Vietnam main page gives the user a chance to take a look at the top 4 places to go in Vietnam.
+  - Things to do in each location
+  - Best place to stay in each location

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)